-What Ails You?
-Tokyo Physio Can Fix You
+What Ails You?: Tokyo Physio Can Fix You

-But when was the last time you went to the physiotherapist?
+When was the last time you went to the physiotherapist?

-Introduce yourself to us!
+Who is Tokyo Physio?
+Introduce yourself to us.

 I’m Bevan and together with my wife Vanessa, we established Tokyo Physio in 2002.
 We’re originally from Australia and we met when we were in Sydney studying physiotherapy.
 During uni in the late 90s, we often traveled to Japan to ski and even spent some time at the ski resorts as part of a working holiday.
 Vanessa and I married a year after graduating; and a couple of years later in 2002, we decided to set up Tokyo Physio.